-Through these studies, Project SOAR is working to:
+Through these studies, Project SOAR worked to:

 - Produce a robust body of evidence to ensure that increasingly constrained resources are used efficiently and effectively to reach those most in need.